Richardaeld/google_translate_game/README.md

 basis for this project's readme deployment section.
     + [Clone Information](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository) - Used the structure of GitHub's "Cloning a repository" information as the basis for this project's readme deployment section
-+ Richard Eldridge
++ Richard Eldridge (Project developer)
+    + Designed the game's icon (favicon).
-    + Made the game's main background image and icon.
+    + Took the picture for the game's background.

 # Acknowledgements
 + Felipe Souza Alarcon for his honest guidance, foresight, and helping lead me into directions I did not know I could go with this project.